-- Firmly press dough into the lined pan, then place bars in freezer for at least one hour to set.
+- Firmly press the dough into your lined pan, then place the bars in the freezer for at least one hour to set.

-- Remove bars from freezer and cut into 16 even pieces.
+- Remove the bars from the freezer and cut into 16 even pieces.

-- Once chocolate is fully melted, remove from heat.
-Dip fig bars in melted chocolate and set on a sheet of parchment paper to dry.
+- Once the chocolate is fully melted, remove from heat.
+Dip the fig bars in the melted chocolate and set on a sheet of parchment paper to dry.

-- Drizzle excess chocolate over the bars and top with flaked sea salt (optional).
+- Drizzle any extra chocolate over the bars and top with flaked sea salt (optional).

 - Store in fridge or freezer.

 *Any variety of dried figs will work.
 Be sure to remove stems before processing.